Potenciana (Saint): Historical knowledge

 One writer argued that Saint Potenciana lived in the 12th century, but his view seems to have been based on a misreading of an inscription in the church, and in any case the tomb is likely to have been later than the church.
 The evidence of the witnesses in the 1620s process suggests that she died not very long before and so in the 16th or 15th century, a historical, sociological and religious situation into which she would fit perfectly.
 Women weavers living a hermit life in dwellings attached to churches were common in the Middle Ages, and there is documentary and literary evidence that some of them lived walled in.
 In 1481, Isabel the Catholic exempted them from sales tax on their work.

 Recently some have imagined that Saint Potenciana was martyred by being walled in.
 The witnesses in the 1620s process in no way suggested that she had been violently walled in or that she had been persecuted for her religion.
 The Office and Mass assigned to her were those of Virgins who were not Martyrs.
 In spite of this and other imaginative details that were later added by her devotees, it appears that the real Saint Potenciana was an ordinary woman who worked as a weaver, living a hermit's life in poverty close to All Saints Church, and who was looked on as saintly both in life and in death and earned the respect and veneration of the local people, who appealed to her for comfort and aid in their troubles and ailments.

-Saint with similar name

-Saint Pudentiana is also called Saint Potentiana, in Spanish Potenciana.